BlueAndGold - Greatest Notre Dame Men's Basketball Comeback Victories

 Basically on life support with regard to NCAA Tournament hopes while sporting a 6-8 record in the ACC, Notre Dame found itself trailing 64-49 with 8:37 left.
 At that time the ESPN probability of a North Carolina win was 97 percent.

-But several defensive stops/steals down the stretch, clutch shooting and sophomore Nate Laszewski’s three-point basket on a hustle offensive rebound by Rex Pflueger and a perfect kick-out pass to Laszewski kept the Irish pulse alive.
+But several defensive stops/steals down the stretch, clutch shooting and sophomore Nate Laszewski’s three-point basket on a hustle offensive rebound by Rex Pflueger and a perfect kick-out pass to Laszewski, who converted the trey with 2.4 seconds left, kept the Irish pulse alive.

 Where does it rank among Notre Dame’s greatest comeback victories ever in men’s basketball?